Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 ### Writing out results

 Finally, once you are happy with the format of your data you can output it to disk.
-This is implemented by using an {scaladoc}`com.raphtory.algorithms.api.OutputFormat` which is given to the query when it is executed.
+This is done by using an {scaladoc}`com.raphtory.algorithms.api.OutputFormat` which is given to the query when it is executed.
+Several inbuilt output formats are available within Raphtory, but it is also very simple to implement your own if you have a specific destination in mind.

-Raphtory supports two formats at present: {scaladoc}`com.raphtory.output.FileOutputFormat` and {scaladoc}`com.raphtory.output.PulsarOutputFormat`.

-{scaladoc}`com.raphtory.output.FileOutputFormat` saves the results of each partition as separate files to a directory.
-Simply pass the directory as the primary argument when creating the {scaladoc}`com.raphtory.output.FileOutputFormat` object and pass this to the query.
+As an example from our prior code snippets the {scaladoc}`com.raphtory.output.FileOutputFormat` saves the results of each partition as separate files to a directory.
+This directory is the only argument required when creating the {scaladoc}`com.raphtory.output.FileOutputFormat` object and passing it to the query:

-For example:

 ```scala
 val outputFormat = FileOutputFormat("/tmp")